billtsol/zelda/README.md

 - **Graphics and Animations**: The game includes visually appealing graphics and smooth animations to enhance the gameplay experience.

+- **Battle Enemies**: Engage in turn-based battles with enemies you encounter.
+Use your combat skills and strategies to defeat them and earn xp.

+- **Level Up**: Gain experience points (XP) by defeating enemies and completing quests.
+Level up to increase your character's stats and become stronger.

 ## Installation

 1. Clone the repository: `git clone https://github.com/your-username/your-repository.git`